AlwaysInMind/aim-web-app/README.md

 It's a React powered SPA web app for maximum portability and we use a nodejs backend to abstract the various services and handle senstive operations.

-# A "Shout out" to some of the great tools we use (also see #integrations above)
+# A "Shout out" to some of the great tools we use

 * Visual Studio Code - for the best dev experience
 * Zeit now - for the best devops experience